fhinzen/fhinzen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an economics PhD student at New York University.
+I am a PhD candidate in economics at New York University.
 My research interests include financial economics, macro finance, and asset pricing.
+My CV can be found [here](/assets/pdf/CV.pdf).

+I am on the job market and will be available for interviews at the EEA and ASSA meetings.